Credit for Prior Learning (CPL)

 International Baccalaureate (IB)

-scores of 5+ for courses fulfilling major requirements
+higher level exam scores of 5+ for major requirements

 - College Level Examination Program (CLEP) - Andrews University equivalents